YinTokey/AutoMV/README.md

 # Auto-MV Creator

-Auto-MV Creator is a web app that transforms your ideas into music videos.
+AutoMV is a web app that transforms your ideas into music videos.

 ## Demo